Franmartin09/Simple-AutoRAG/README.md

 ## Workflow

-The conceptual workflow of Simple-AutoRAG is depicted in the following image:
+The conceptual workflow of AutoRAG is depicted in the following image:

 ![Workflow](./img/workflow.png)